JOSS Paper: SCPN Control¶

 and an 8-layer Kuramoto-Sakaguchi phase dynamics engine.

-The package provides: a Grad-Shafranov equilibrium solver (fixed and free boundary, JAX-differentiable), a 1.5D Crank-Nicolson transport solver with multi-ion physics, a nonlinear \(\delta f\) gyrokinetic solver with turbulent saturation, kinetic electrons, Sugama collisions, and electromagnetic \(A_\parallel\) extension (KBM + microtearing modes), a native linear GK eigenvalue solver, interfaces to five external GK codes (TGLF, GENE, GS2, CGYRO, QuaLiKiz), a hybrid surrogate+GK validation layer with out-of-distribution detection and online retraining, ten controllers (PID, MPC, \(H_\infty\), \(\mu\)-synthesis, NMPC, SNN, safe RL, sliding-mode, gain-scheduled, fault-tolerant), disruption prediction with SPI mitigation, and a companion Rust backend (5 crates, PyO3 bindings) achieving 11.9 µs median kernel latency.
+The package provides: a Grad-Shafranov equilibrium solver (fixed and free boundary, JAX-differentiable), a 1.5D Crank-Nicolson transport solver with multi-ion physics, a native linear gyrokinetic eigenvalue solver with electromagnetic extension, a native TGLF-like quasilinear approximation (SAT0/SAT1/SAT2 saturation rules), a nonlinear \(\delta f\) gyrokinetic solver in flux-tube geometry with JAX GPU acceleration, interfaces to five external GK codes (TGLF, GENE, GS2, CGYRO, QuaLiKiz), a hybrid surrogate+GK validation layer with out-of-distribution detection and online retraining, ten controllers (PID, MPC, \(H_\infty\), \(\mu\)-synthesis, NMPC, SNN, safe RL, sliding-mode, gain-scheduled, fault-tolerant), disruption prediction with SPI mitigation, and a companion Rust backend (5 crates, PyO3 bindings) achieving 11.9 µs median kernel latency.

 Statement of Need¶